The outside of the Aldeia Maracanã building

 Haloux says native Indians already have nowhere to go and that the laws already in place do not work: "The majority of Indians have no way of existing.
 There is no land.
 All those demarcations are lies.
 When Indians try to take their land [back], they get shot," he says.

 The grey walls of Aldeia Maracanã are covered in anti-government graffiti and paintings of Indians.
-When I asked if I could take a picture of Potyra in front go one the walls, she runs off to grab a feather earring – one of the traditional ones, not like the impulse buy tat you find near the counter at Urban Outfitters.
+When I asked if I could take a picture of Potyra in front go one the walls, she runs off to grab a feather earring—one of the traditional ones, not like the impulse buy you might find at the front counter of a trendy clothing store.

 More stories about indigenous people and the World Cup fucking everything up for Brazil: